In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 6. Light Articulatory Contacts

-The articulators move and touch gently.
-To reduce articulatory tension, teach your patient the difference between a hard versus a light contact.
+Teach your patient the difference between a hard versus a light contact.

 Light vs. Hard Sounds